framilano/BloodborneNucleusCoopHandler/README.md

 - **A stats server**, that handles user messages, ghosts and generic stats
 - **A co-op server**, that allows for summonings and invasions

-To have a full offline experience with this Nucleus Co-op handler we need to run both these servers together, this is possible thanks to these two open source projects:
+To have a full offline experience we need to run both these servers together, this is possible thanks to these two open source projects:
 1. The [NoDreamForHunter](https://github.com/fhody125-web/NoDreamForHunter/) from fhody125-web gives us an offline stats server
 2. The [Shadnet-P2P](https://github.com/Wozzardman/shadnet-p2p) from Wozzardman gives us an offline shadnet server that supports co-op and summonings.